MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

       •	Use Azure Cosmos DB instead of raw MongoDB if my workloads are truly global — Cosmos handles autoscaling and global distribution natively.

+    c) Performance Efficiency (Low Latency & Fast Processing)

+      Goal: Deliver insights and responses in near-real-time.

+      Improvements:

+      •	Switch to streaming ETL with PySpark Structured Streaming.

+      •	Use Delta Lake on Databricks to enable fast, atomic reads/writes for massive datasets.

+      •	Move toward real-time dashboards using Power BI with DirectQuery on my Cosmos DB layers.

 5. What data patterns would you use ?

    •	Event-driven Architecture: Implement an event-driven architecture using Apache Kafka.
 Orders can be published as events to Kafka